agoston-io/js-client/README.md

 A client that connects an [Agoston.io](https://agoston.io) backend to your frontend project.
-The client allows you to authenticate and log out your users and exposes a preconfigured Apollo client ready to handle your GraphQL queries, mutations, and subscriptions.
+The client allows you to authenticate and log out your users and exposes a preconfigured Apollo client ready to handle your GraphQL queries, mutations, subscriptions and file uploads.

 ## Usage